petarturukalo/micro-guitar-tuner/test/README.md

 version.
 Compile both binaries by running `make`, which uses `arm-linux-gnueabihf-gcc` to cross compile by default.

-Because these are ARM binaries, you'll likely need to use an emulator such as QEMU to run them, e.g.
+Because these are ARM binaries, unless you're on a native ARM machine like a Raspberry Pi, you'll need to use an emulator such as QEMU to run them, e.g.

 ```
 qemu-arm -L /usr/arm-linux-gnueabihf gen-freq-mag-plots